Data security, IG and Toolkit FAQs

 Q. What does “data processed outside of the UK” relate to?

-A. As part of requirements, you need to consider if information about patients is being transferred outside of the UK (e.g. checking with your PMR supplier that any personal data transmitted electronically remains in the UK).
-There are no templates for this requirement – it is sufficient to document that the checks have been undertaken e.g. that someone in the pharmacy contacted suppliers and they have confirmed no transfers outside of the UK.
+As part of Toolkit, you need to consider if information about patients is being transferred outside of the UK (e.g. checking with your PMR supplier that any personal data transmitted electronically remains in the UK).
+As of 2021, there were not currently requests for a specific template for this – it is sufficient to document that the checks have been undertaken e.g. that someone in the pharmacy contacted suppliers and they have confirmed no transfers outside of the UK.

 Q. I run a wholly mail order business.
 Do I need to have a patient leaflet on the use of patient information?